Ecole Heroes’ Memorial School

-- Students caught using foul, immoral or abusive language will be liable to punishment.
+- Students caught using foul, immoral or abusive language will be liable to suspension from services.

 - During transportation the students must abstain from screaming, whistling, and noisy conversations.
 It is forbidden to put head and arms out the windows.

 - The bus driver has the entire responsibility of the group of students he is transporting.
 The students must respect and obey the driver.

 - The violation of one of these rules could deprive the student of his/her privilege to use the school transportation service for a definite period, as determined by the Bus Transportation System.

 Never Bring Certain Items to School

 Weapons of any variety including toy weapons and chains are never to be brought to school.
 Likewise, matches, lighters, ammunition of any kind, and laser lights are prohibited at school and could result in immediate suspension.

 Heroes’ Memorial Playground Safety Guidelines

 - Skateboards, roller blades, and scooters are not permitted on the playground during school hours.